Similarity surfaces, connections, and the measurable Riemann mapping theorem: The density argument, without parameter

 Let $f_n$ be the normalized solution of the Beltrami equation for $\mu_n$ constructed in \Cref{sub:sim}.

-\loctitle{Compactness statements}
+\subsection{Compactness statements}

-As announced in the introduction, we do not include here the proof of the following two statements, but indicate where they can be found in \cite{Abis} and a few other references.
+As announced in the introduction, we do not include here the proof of the following two statements, but indicate where they can be found in \cite{Abis} and \cite{Hu}.

-To match the terminology of references we say that a quasiconformal map $f$ with $\|\mu\|\leq \kappa$ is $K$-quasiconformal with $K = \frac{1+\kappa}{1-\kappa}$.
+To match the terminology of references we say that a quasiconformal map $f$ with $\|\mu\|_\infty\leq \kappa$ is $K$-quasiconformal with $K = \frac{1+\kappa}{1-\kappa}$.
 The justification of this terminology comes from the geometric interpretations of quasiconformality, see \cref{sub:prelim} in the present article and \cite{A,Abis} for complements.

-\begin{lemma}[Normal family] For a fixed real $K>1$, the set of normalized $K$-quasiconformal homeomorphisms from $\C$ to $\C$ forms a compact family for the notion of uniform convergence on compact subsets of $\C$. \end{lemma} This is Theorem~2 page~33 in Chapter~III of \cite{Abis}.
+\begin{lemma}[Normal family] For a fixed real $K>1$, the set of normalized $K$-quasiconformal homeomorphisms from $\C$ to $\C$ forms a normal family in the sense below. \end{lemma} A normal family is a family such that from every sequence in this family, one can extract a subsequence that converges uniformly on every compact subset of $\C$.
+In other words it is a compact family for the notion of uniform convergence on compact subsets of $\C$.
+The lemma above is Theorem~2 page~33 in Chapter~III of \cite{Abis}.
 For the closely related case of quasiconformal maps from $\D$ to $\D$ or between hyperbolic Riemann surfaces, see \cite{Hu} Section~4.4.

 \begin{lemma}[$L^2$ bound for $df$] For any $K$-quasiconformal map $f$ on an open subset $U$ of $\C$, \bEA && \int_U \left|\frac{\de f}{\de x}\right|^2 \leq K \Leb f(U), \\ && \int_U \left|\frac{\de f}{\de y}\right|^2 \leq K \Leb f(U). \eEA \end{lemma} This is a direct consequence of \cite{Abis}, Chapter~II, last line of page~18 and the formulas $\de f/\de x = \de f + \bd f$ and $\de f/\de y = i(\de f - \bd f)$.
 An alternative method can be found in \cite{Abis}, via Theorem~3 page~22 (which uses Lemma~2 page~19 and the assumption that $f$ has $L^2$ distributional partial derivatives).
 See also in \cite{Hu}, Proposition~4.2.4 and Corollary~4.2.6.